-Hi, guys!
+Hi, friend!
 Welcome to Planting Vineyards.
 I’m Audriana Smith, a married stay-at-home mom of 4 from a small town in West Virginia.

-We’re not perfect, life isn’t perfect.
-But we are real and raw and beautiful, just the way we are.
-Without all the masks and pretenses.
-I hope my words can highlight God’s truth in your life and set you free from whatever lies are holding you back!
+I hope the words written on this site can highlight God’s truth in your life and set you free from whatever lies are holding you back!

 A Bit of my Story

 As I mentioned, I’m married (to a really awesome man) and am blessed with the opportunity to stay at home with my babies!
 I’m living a life I’ve dreamed of since I was little girl, running my baby dolls up and down my road in their stroller with a diaper bag slung across my body.

 Don’t get my wrong–it’s TOUGH!
 Especially when I get my eyes off God.
 But there’s so much joy in it.